xbeat/Machine-Learning/README.md

 Convolutional Neural Networks (CNNs) are a class of deep learning models primarily used for image processing tasks.
 They consist of multiple layers that work together to extract features from input images and make predictions.
 In this slideshow, we'll explore the different layers of CNNs and their functions, using Python code examples to illustrate key concepts.

+## Universal Continuous Knowledge Graph Builder in Python

+Introduction to Universal Continuous Knowledge Graph Builder

+A Universal Continuous Knowledge Graph Builder is a system that dynamically constructs and updates a knowledge graph from various data sources in real-time.
+This approach allows for the creation of a comprehensive, interconnected representation of information that evolves as new data becomes available.

 ## Combating Overfitting with Regularization in Python

 Understanding Overfitting